 Is MDMA addictive?

 Research results vary on whether MDMA is addictive.
 Experiments have shown that animals will self-administer MDMA, and this is an important indicator of a drug’s abuse potential.
 Although, this is to a lesser degree than some other drugs such as cocaine.
 However, ecstasy can be mixed with cocaine and other substances to change or increase its potency.

 The fact that most ecstasy pills contain unknown substances is dangerous because people taking the drug don’t know for sure what they are ingesting or how their bodies will react.
 Another danger is that potential interactions can occur between the ingredients as well as any other substances people use with MDMA such as alcohol, medications, or other drugs.
 So, although MDMA might not be as addictive, it is potentially dangerous because of the unknown ingredients.

 Some people report signs of addiction, including the following withdrawal symptoms:

 This can suggest that people develop a tolerance to ecstasy after repeated use.
 When tolerance occurs, people must increase the amount of the substance they take to feel the same effects that they initially experienced.
 How long ecstasy lasts and stays in your system depends on several factors including metabolism, body mass, hydration levels, and food intake.

 The effects of the drug usually start within 30 minutes of consumption and the “high” lasts from three to six hours.
 Ecstasy impacts many of the same neurotransmitter sites that are targeted by other addictive substances.
 Again, this might be because of the other items that have been mixed in to make the tablets rather than tolerance or withdrawal from MDMA itself.

-If you have been affected by drugs and would like to speak to someone, our friendly staff are on hand to answer your questions.
+If you have been affected by drugs and would like to speak to someone, our friendly staff members are on hand to answer your questions.